pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

   - **Math problems**: A `Task` contains the problem description and the golden answer.
   - **Programming scenarios**: A `Task` includes the problem description, test cases, runtime environment, and other complex information.

-- **Workflow** ({class}`trinity.common.workflows.Workflow`): Can be understood as the running state of a `Task`.
+- **Workflow** ({class}`trinity.common.workflows.Workflow`): Describes how a `Task` is executed.
 It defines the interaction flow between Agents and Environments, including logic similar to *Rollout* and *Reward* calculations in other frameworks.
 After execution, it generates a list of `Experience`.
 Trinity-RFT includes several built-in workflows:
   - `MathWorkflow` ({class}`trinity.common.workflows.MathWorkflow`): For math scenarios, submits problems to LLM, parses LLM responses, and calculates scores (rewards).
   - `WebShopWorkflow` ({class}`trinity.common.workflows.WebShopWorkflow`): For webshop scenarios, it contains multi-turn interaction with environment.
   - `CodeWorkflow` (Coming soon): For coding scenarios, executes returned code, runs tests, and calculates rewards based on test results.